MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 ### Couldn't generate summary

 - You need to add content filters to the deployment to avoid showing harmful content.
 Go back to the Azure OpenAI studio and add filters to your deployment.
 - You might have created a permissive content filter for content that has sensitive or harmful content.
 The content filter needs to be at least Medium.
 If you set the content filter to Medium AND harmful content remains in the video, the filter will be triggered.
-In this case, there is no solution.
+In this case, there's no solution.
 - You might not have asked for a transcript or there might not be enough information generated during the indexing process.
 - You may be using an advanced preset.
 - The video may not have enough audio in it to create a transform.